-Annalisa Quinn is a London-based journalist.
-She often writes about European arts and culture for the New York Times and Financial Times, and is a book critic for NPR.
+Annalisa Quinn is a critic and reporter.
+She often writes about arts and culture for the New York Times and Financial Times, and is a book critic for NPR.
 She has also written about language, politics, and style in the Guardian, Washington Post, Slate, New York Times Magazine, New Statesman, Times Literary Supplement, Tin House, and other outlets.

 You can follow her on Twitter here and reach her via email at annalisa.quinn [at] gmail.com.

 Here is an interview with me about getting into book criticism.